published on 20 May 2021 in life

 World Bee Day

-Today, Monday 20 May, is World Bee Day.
-The aim of the day is to attract attention to the key role of these hard-working insects, sorely tried by human activities and climate changes.
-Bees, in fact, like other pollinating animals, such as butterflies, bats and humming birds, are threatened by pesticides, changes to land use and monocropping practices that reduce available nutritive substances.
-Besides ensuring the survival of many plant species, these insects make a decisive contribution to global food security, therefore guaranteeing the sustenance of our species: more than two thirds of crops used for human nutrition are in fact pollinated by bees.
+Today, 20 May, is World Bee Day.
+The aim of the day is to draw attention to the key role played by these industrious insects, which are being challenged by human activities and climate change.
+Indeed, bees, as well as other pollinators, like butterflies, bats and hummingbirds, are under threat from pesticides, land-use change and monoculture practices that reduce available nutrients.
+In addition to guaranteeing the survival of many plant species, these insects make a decisive contribution to global food security, thus ensuring the sustenance of our species: more than two thirds of the crops used for human nutrition are pollinated by bees.

-Proclaimed in 2017 by the United Nations Organisation in response to a proposal by the Republic of Slovenia, this day was celebrated for the first time on 20 May 2018.
-The choice of the date on which World Bee Day is celebrated is by no means random.
-In the northern hemisphere, May is the main month for pollination, while in the southern hemisphere it is when honey is produced and its by-products are processed.
-Furthermore, one of the first pioneers of modern beekeeping, the Slovenian Anton Janša (1734–1773), was born precisely on 20 May.
+Established in 2017 by the United Nations Organisation on the initiative of the Republic of Slovenia, the day was celebrated for the first time on 20 May 2018.
+The choice of the date on which World Bee Day is celebrated is no coincidence.
+In the northern hemisphere May is the central month for pollination, while in the southern hemisphere it corresponds to the production of honey and then the processing of its by-products.
+Moreover, one of the first pioneers of modern beekeeping, the Slovenian Anton Janša (1734-1773), was born on 20 May.